nimicent/watson-beat/README.md

 2. If you know terminal commands for the operating system you are working on, ```cd``` into the project folder you downloaded.

 If you do not know terminal commands, you are about to learn them!
-Follow this link: [Instructions on calling the directory](https://github.com/watson-music/watson-beat/blob/master/directory.md)
+Open this following link in a new tab (right-click the link and select "Open in new tab"): [Instructions on calling the directory](https://github.com/watson-music/watson-beat/blob/master/directory.md)

 <hr>